laurentsimon/attestation/spec/predicates/deployment.md

 **`scopes`, optional** map of string to string (scope type to scope value)

 A set of protection scopes of different types.
 A protection scope identifies the deployment environment to be protected and binds the attestation subject (image, artifact) to it.
 A protection scope SHOULD identify the resources to be protected explicitly via their value (e.g., a service account, a Spiffe ID, a Kubernetes pod ID).
-A protection scope MAY identify the resource implicitly via an authorization / policy URI (e.g., a [Google Cloud Binauthz](https://cloud.google.com/binary-authorization/) URI) that hides these details.
+A protection scope MAY identify the resource implicitly via an authorization / policy URI that hides these details.
 A scope has a type and a value.
 A type ends with its version encoded with `/version`, such as `/v1`.
-Examples of scope types include Kubernetes's objects such as a pod's cluster ID or a GCP service account.
+Examples of explicit scope types include Kubernetes's objects such as a pod's cluster ID or a GCP service account.
+Examples of implicity scope types incude [Google Cloud Binauthz](https://cloud.google.com/binary-authorization/) policy URIs.
 Let's see some examples:

 - If we want to "restrict an image to run only on GKE cluster X", the scope type is a "Kubernetes cluster" and "X" is the scope value.